chiriket/Triangle-Tracker/README.md

 # TRIANGLE TRACKER
-#### The application uses lengths to determine if a triangle is scalene ,isosclese,equilateral or not a triangle, FEB 15 2019
+#### The application uses lengths to determine if a triangle is scalene ,isosclese ,equilateral or not a triangle, FEB 15 2019
 #### By **Shirley Keter**
 ## Description
 The triangle tracker determines whether a triangle is equilateral, isoscelese , scalene or not a triangle.The user enters in the length of the base , height and hypotenus .